Kevin-Sangeelee/lxd-email-server/README.md

 Any pull requests for generally useful additional features are welcome.

+## References
+The following sources were used for reference and testing: -

 ## Altnernative
-The project mail-in-a-box https://github.com/mail-in-a-box/mailinabox is a turnkey solution that's mature and appears to be well documented for non-technical users.
-My lxd-email-server project, on the other hand, is intended as more of a shortcut or reference for people who could configure this themselves, but choose not to for whatever reason.
+The project [mail-in-a-box](https://github.com/mail-in-a-box/mailinabox) is a turnkey solution that's mature and appears to be well documented for non-technical users.
+It is not intended to be modified after installation, whereas this lxd-email-server project is intended as more of a starting point for people who could configure this themselves, but choose not to for whatever reason.

 ## Acknowledgements
 All credits go to the people who contribute to the projects mentioned here - OpenSMTPD, Dovecot, Roundcube, DKIMProxy, acme.sh, and of course Apache, GNU, Linux, and the Debian maintainers, whose well considered efforts mean that I can script an automated installation and configuration in a small bash script.
 Thanks!